TimeScope: Towards Task-Oriented Temporal Grounding In Long Videos: Experiment

 \subsection{Ablation Studies}

-\textbf{Effectiveness of Progressive Reasoning.} To assess the effectiveness and necessity of progressive reasoning, we conduct an ablation study comparing two settings: progressive reasoning and single-step reasoning.
-The study is performed on videos longer than 300 seconds from the V-STaR benchmark, with results reported in Table~\ref{tab:model_comparison}.
-We observe that progressive reasoning achieves substantial improvements over the single-step baseline.
-In particular, for longer videos, progressively narrowing the search space proves both effective and necessary for accurate temporal grounding.
+\textbf{Effectiveness of Progressive Reasoning.} To evaluate the effectiveness and necessity of progressive reasoning in long-video scenarios, we conducted an ablation study comparing two settings: progressive reasoning versus standard single prediction.
+The experiment was performed on samples longer than 300 seconds from the V-STaR benchmark and samples exceeding 600 seconds from the ToTG-Bench, with results presented in Table~\ref{tab:twostage}.
+The findings demonstrate that progressive reasoning achieves substantial improvements over the single-step baseline across both traditional temporal grounding tasks and task-oriented tasks in long videos.
+Particularly notable is the performance gain huge improvement in IoU@0.7, which confirms the effectiveness of progressively narrowing the search space for achieving precise temporal localization.

-\textbf{Efficiency of Progressive Reasoning.} In addition to effectiveness, we also evaluate the computational efficiency of TimeScope.
-As shown in Table~\ref{tab:cost}, progressive reasoning introduces only marginal additional overhead compared to single-step reasoning, while still delivering substantial accuracy gains.
-This efficiency largely benefits from our design of adjusting KV sparsity during progressive reasoning.
-Overall, TimeScope strikes a cost-effective balance between accuracy and computational cost, making it practical for long-video temporal grounding.

-\textbf{Robustness against Time Bias.} After analyzing the evaluation results on ToTG-Bench, we find that the ~\textit{Query Center} (the position of the target time interval) introduces a significant bias that strongly influences the performance of temporal grounding models.
-As shown in Table~\ref{tab:robust_advanced}, Qwen2.5-VL and Keye-1.5-VL tend to perform better when the target time interval appears at the beginning of the video, but their performance drops substantially when the target lies in the middle or towards the end.
-In contrast, our TimeScope model maintains robust performance across different target interval positions, demonstrating its resilience against this bias.
+\textbf{Efficiency of Progressive Reasoning.} Despite employing progressive reasoning to achieve higher prediction accuracy, TimeScope remains highly efficient—thanks to its streaming-based video representation construction and carefully designed dual-level representation.
+As shown in Table~\ref{tab:efficiency}, our framework enables the MLLM backbone to process significantly more frames while simultaneously improving throughput in both the prefill and decode stages, outperforming baseline methods without TimeScope in both speed and scalability.

+\textbf{Effectiveness of Holistic Video Representation.} As outlined in Sec.~\ref{sec:framework}, TimeScope enables dense frame sampling for long videos—made feasible by the efficient design of its Holistic Video Representation (HVR).
+As demonstrated in Table~\ref{tab:holistic}, with HVR, TimeScope supports dense sampling even for extremely long videos (up to 2,000 frames).
+This capability directly translates into significant gains in temporal grounding precision, particularly for fine-grained event localization.

+\textbf{Efficiency of ToTG-pile Dataset.} To further analyze the impact of the ToTG-Pile dataset, we retrained the model by excluding it from the training set and reported the corresponding results on short-video temporal benchmark Charades-STA, long-video benchmarks V-STaR and ToTG-bench (long), as shown in Table~\ref{tab:totgpile}.
+It can be observed that the performance gap becomes particularly pronounced on V-STaR and ToTG-bench (long), where ToTG-pile brings performance gains of 40 and 20 points, respectively, compared to the setting without ToTG-pile.
+This demonstrates the crucial value of ToTG-pile in establishing TimeScope's long-video understanding capability and task-oriented reasoning proficiency.